yangwenmai/learning-javascript/archive/async-patterns-in-js-part-2.md

 Redux saga takes advantage of generators to manage the side effects of your redux application.
 Generators can easily be started, paused, resumed, and even cancelled, enabling us to deal with complicated asynchronous logic while writing reasonable synchronous looking code.

-Here's a basic example of redux saga:
+Here's a basic example of redux saga from its official docs:

 ```javascript
 import { call, put, takeEvery, takeLatest } from "redux-saga/effects"